 NATO-Industry Forum 2023, Stockholm, Sweden

-The NATO-Industry Forum 2023 took place on 24-25 October, graciously hosted by Sweden.
+The NATO-Industry Forum 2023 took place on 24-25 October, hosted by Sweden.
 It was the first time an invitee nation hosted the Forum.

 NATO Secretary General Keynote address